Are you sitting at a desk right now?

 But, you don't have to accept the pain and discomfort that comes with it.

 Sitting with proper posture is the first step in keeping your back healthy while you're at work.
+There are other factors such as weight can cause back pain.

 The six exercises above will help you improve your posture, and they will help strengthen your back as well.